masaruyokoi/ChineseCharConverter/README.md

 This package includes 3 ruby scripts and 1 html file.

-* mk_unihan_db.rb
+* mk_unihan_db.rb :
-** generate character conversion table from UniHan DB.
+ generate character conversion table from UniHan DB.
  Files of UniHan should be stored in data/ directory.
  This program will generate unihan.hdb .
-* print_unihan_reading.rb
+* print_unihan_reading.rb :
-** command line program to convert chinese characters.
+ command line program to convert chinese characters.
 It uses unihan.hdb which generated from mk_unihan_db, input from STDIN.
 * print_unihan_reading.rb
-** CGI program to convert chinese characters.
+ CGI program to convert chinese characters.
 It uses unihan.hdb which generated from mk_unihan_db, input from STDIN.
 * index.html
-** input form and kick print_unihan_reading.cgi .
+ input form and kick print_unihan_reading.cgi .